degski/Mado/README.md

     THE FINE PRINT
     --------------
-    The board game SUSAN and this manual are protected under international copyright conventions and all rights are reserved.
+    The Board game SUSAN and this manual are protected under international copyright conventions and all rights are reserved.
 However, you are encouraged to copy and distribute this manual freely, as long as you do not modify it in any way and you do not charge money for it.
 SUSAN, Enigma and Enigmatic are